cleopatra27/chocotea/README.md

 ```

 ## Auth
-This is used to define the auth type for the request.
+This is the list of auth type that can be passed to the request.
 The default is noauth and options are:
 ```text
     apikey,
     awsv4,